 Later in 2006, all Alberta breast cancer lymphedema patients received treatment paid for by AHS.

-Letter writing campaign and advocacy meetings
+Conducted letter writing campaign and advocacy meetings

-Face to face with the Health Minister.
+Met face to face with the Health Minister

 Co-hosted a National Lymphedema Conference which was a great success with high level representatives from Alberta Health Services.